 Closing Era Statue

-Closing Era is a bronze statue nestled on the east side of the State Capitol Building.
-It is a powerful monument speaking to western expansion, and a dying race.
-A Native American stands next to a bison, dying from the shot of his bow.
-The Fortnightly Club, donated the statue in 1893.
-They decided to make the face of the native resemble Chief Ouray.
-He was the primary contact for treaty negotiations between the Ute Indians and the U.S. Government.
+Nestled on the east side of the State Capitol Building rests the Closing Era Statue, a bronze monument honoring a dying race and telling a tale of westward expansion.
+A Native American man stands next to a bison, dying from a shot of his bow.
+Donated by the Fortnightly Club in 1893, the statue was originally exhibited at the World’s Fair Exposition in Chicago.
+When the sculpture was being prepared for installation, the Club asked sculptor Preston Powers to have the face of the man resemble Native American Chief Ouray.
+Chief Ouray had been a primary contact for treaty negotiations between the Ute Indians and the U.S. Government.

 Backstory and Context